arda1yunus/snalbathonea/README.md

-Arda Yunus USTA tarafından geliştirilmiştir.
+Developed by Arda Yunus USTA